michalmonday/xohw23-121/docs/setup_guide.md

 Instead of hardcoding program path as `EXAMPLE` value in the `Resources/Include_Common.mk` and running `./run_example.sh` script, we could execute `make run_example EXAMPLE=<path>` which would probably be a more elegant way to do the same thing.

+## Connecting to the Jypyter Notebook server from host PC
+TODO: mention setting Ethernet fixed IP